 Tricyclic Antidepressants: May enhance the adverse/toxic effect of Beta2-Agonists.
 Monitor therapy

 The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.

 Endocrine & metabolic: Decreased serum potassium, increased serum glucose

 Gastrointestinal: Dysgeusia, nausea, vomiting, xerostomia

 Neuromuscular & skeletal: Muscle cramps, weakness

-<1% (Limited to important or life-threatening): Arrhythmia, cardiac arrest (preterm labor), chest pain, hyperglycemia (preterm labor), hypokalemia (preterm labor), hypotension (preterm labor), paradoxical bronchospasm, myocardial infarction (preterm labor), myocardial ischemia (preterm labor), pulmonary edema (preterm labor)
+<1%, postmarketing, and/or case reports: Cardiac arrhythmia, chest pain, hyperglycemia (preterm labor), hypokalemia (preterm labor), hypotension (preterm labor), ischemic heart disease (preterm labor), lactic acidosis (Smith 2019), myocardial infarction (preterm labor), paradoxical bronchospasm, pulmonary edema (preterm labor)